topsoftrees/Homelabs/project 7 - Slow Wireless - Win.md

 After creating the other network, the internet was still running slow.
 In Unifi research, there’s supposed to be a considerable speed difference between the internal and external network.
 I’ve been able to verify this with the NSM speed and the speed of our personal devices.
 I moved the 150 VLAN to an internal network then went to pfSense to disable internal access using firewall rules.

 _In pfSense:_
-1. Firewall > Rules > VLAN 150

-a.
-Reject any protocol destination LAN
+1. Firewall > Rules > VLAN 150 > Reject any protocol destination LAN and pass any protocol

-b.
-Pass any protocol
-The above two rules were not taking affect, so I instead implemented the below rule.
+- The above two rules were not taking affect, so I instead implemented the below rule.

-c.
-Pass any protocol that is NOT destination LAN
+1. Firewall > Rules > VLAN 150 > Pass any protocol that is NOT destination LAN
 - Pinged 192.168.150.1 from 192.168.50.3, successfully reached the remote host.
 - Pinged 192.168.50.1, 192.168.50.2, 192.168.50.3 from a host on 192.168.150.1/24 which was unreachable.